PraveenRajeshSingh/Smart-Contact-Manager/README.md

 All Contact which the user added will shown and if you click on email id then you can see user details.

 In this page i had done Pagination and i had give only 5 contact.

+# View Contact Detail
+By click on Email id Your can view the contact details.

+# Update Contact
+By clicking on update button you can update the user data it will update in database also and if you upload new picture then the old picuture will get deleted.